What is a Blue Hole? Great Blue Hole ~ Dean's Blue Hole ~ The Blue Hole ~ The Blue Cave Korcula~ El Zacatón Sinkhole

 The El Zacatón sinkhole is the Earth’s deepest water-filled sinkhole, and it is also a blue hole.
 It’s roughly circular opening is approximately 360 feet (110 meters) across.
 But more amazing, it is 1099 feet (335 meters) deep!
 That’s more than 3-1/2 football fields deep!

 It is from the floating islands of grass (zacate) that El Zacatón received its name.
 These islands of grass driven by the wind blow across El Zacatón regularly.
-To view this sinkhole/blue hole with it floating islands of grass, click here.
 Some of these islands of grass are quite large.

 Until 2007, the pit was considered to be bottomless, and divers have lost their lives trying to find its bottom.
 Its depth was finally resolved through the use of NASA’s DEPTHX (Deep Phreatic Thermal Explorer) project’s robot.